MicrosoftDocs/memdocs/memdocs/intune/user-help/what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-windows.md

 ## What happens on all devices after enrollment
 After you enroll any Windows device (mobile or desktop) in Intune:

-- You get access you org's network, email, and work files.
+- You can access your org's network, email, and work files.

 - You can install work or school apps from the Company Portal website and app. (__Note__: for Windows 7 and Windows Vista, you can only get these apps from the Company Portal website.)